Creating a Simple Plugin

 no_data_available <- TRUE

-# 2) Check if a concept is selected and if the domain_id equals 'Measurement'
+# 2) Is there a concept selected and is the domain_id equal to 'Measurement'?

 if (nrow(selected_concept) > 0 && selected_concept$domain_id == "Measurement"){

-# 3) Ensure the tibble of data filtered by this concept is not empty
+# 3) Ensure that the data tibble filtered on this concept is not empty

 data <-